rozek/blockly-ai-playground/README.md

 ### AI Search Phrase Generation ###

+> if you want to conduct a web research for a given topic, you may have to generate a search phrase first - this example does that for you (see [Blockly workspace file](./Examples/SearchPhraseGenerator.json) - download it onto your computer and then upload it into the Blockly workspace)

 > t.b.w.

 ### AI Information Extraction ###

+> if you have a text that contains information you need for a given task, you want the AI to read that text and extract what is relevant - here is an example of how to do that (see [Blockly workspace file](./Examples/InformationExtractor.json) - download it onto your computer and then upload it into the Blockly workspace)

 > t.b.w.

 ### AI Information Validation ###

+> letting the AI extract relevant information from a given text may sound nice, but in fact, the AI often produces complete nonsens - here is an example how you can let the AI validate the actual relevance of its output itself (see [Blockly workspace file](./Examples/InformationValidator.json) - download it onto your computer and then upload it into the Blockly workspace)

 > t.b.w.